The Best Outdoor Activities near Minneapolis

 If you love the thrill of snowmobiling, you probably couldn’t live in a better place than Minnesota!
 Whether you own a snowmobile or want to rent one there are plenty of places to pursue your passion.

-Appledoorn’s Sunset Bay Resort in Isle is a great spot.
+Appeldoorn’s Sunset Bay Resort in Isle is a great spot.
 You can't rent at the resort itself, but there are plenty of rental shops nearby.
-You can explore epic snowmobile flows such as the Ten Bruin trail, Rep Top ATV Trail and the Minnesota Soo Line Trail formerly the home of the Soo Line Railroad).
+You can explore epic snowmobile flows such as the Ten Bruin trail, Rep Top ATV Trail and the Minnesota Soo Line Trail (formerly the home of the Soo Line Railroad).
 The resort also rents ice fishing houses.
 That allows you to combine snowmobiling with ice fishing!

 The Willard Munger trail offers variety and a gratifying ride.
 If you live in the northern suburbs of Minneapolis and St. Paul, you’ll have about an hour’s drive to reach the key trailhead in Hinckley—just off Interstate 35.
 You can leave home after a casual breakfast and still be on the trail heading for a lunch spot a couple of hours later.
 The Willard Munger Trail also has several local club-maintained feeder trails that can take you due north to crisscrossing routes that connect to the Soo Line Trail, and additional club trails around the Mille Lacs lake area.